The Gray Catbird is in the family of Mimidae, which includes Mockingbirds and Thrashers.

 Successful pairs often return to the same area year after year, while unsuccessful pairs abandon their territory.

-The diet of Gray Catbirds consists of insects, spiders, and small fruits.
-Catbirds eat a lot of berries.
+Their diet consists of insects, spiders, and small fruits.
+Berries are a primary source of food.

 As a matter of fact, berries make up as much as 50 percent of their diet.